datacite/schema-docs/docs/properties/distribution.rst

 **Allowed values, examples, other constraints:**

-Media types (formerly known as MIME types) from the list maintained by IANA are strongly recommended. [#f2]_
+Media types (formerly known as MIME types) from the list maintained by IANA are strongly recommended. [#f2]_ Where no suitable IANA-registered media type exists, an appropriate community-accepted media type may be used.

 Examples: